Service Descriptions

 Speech Therapy

-Speech therapy is a one on one service prescribed by a physician, ARNP, or physician assistant and is necessary to produce specific functional outcomes in the communication skills of individuals receiving services with a speech, hearing, or language disability, or service necessary to remediate swallowing disorders and oral motor functions.
+Speech Therapy is a one-on-one service prescribed by a physician, ARNP, or physician assistant and is necessary to produce specific functional outcomes in the communication skills of individuals receiving services with a speech, hearing, or language disability, or service necessary to remediate swallowing disorders and oral motor functions.

 Full Support Coordination provides significant support to an individual receiving services to ensure health, safety, and well-being.
 The WSC can share tasks with the other support persons as the individual receiving services desire, but ultimately the WSC shall be responsible for performing all tasks required to locate, select, and coordinate services and supports, whether paid with waiver funds or through other resources.